dalzinho/teach-twice/20200603_dani_book_translation.md

 This book began life as a 'Peer-Evaluation with Moodle Workshops' course, taught in the University of the Basque Country's teacher-training programme.

-Since then, other Further and Higher eductation institutions have used subsequent editions of the course as a professional development tool aimed at teaching staff, with the aim of increasing the quality of teaching and learning.
+Since the initial course, other Further and Higher education institutions have adopted subsequent editions of the course as a professional development tool.
+Aimed at university teaching staff, the course has been used widely to increasing the quality of teaching and learning in these institutions.

-The present book is the result of interest shown by participants over many years to gather the many resources used in one volume as a reference.
+For many years, participants in the course have shown an interest in gathering the course materials into one volume, the result of which is contained in the present volume.

 ## About the author:

-Daniel García González has been Professor of Journalism at the University of the Basque Country since 2001, where has taught writing, design, business, and computer graphics.
+Daniel García González has taught Journalism at the University of the Basque Country since 2001, covering writing, design, business, and computer graphics.
 His main research interest at present is the application of technology in journalism.

 He holds degrees in Advertising & Public Relations and Journalism from the University of the Basque Country; and a degree in Law from the University of Deusto.
 He obtained his doctorate with a thesis on the use of computer graphics in the Spanish press.
 He has also worked as a graphic artist and visualisation designer at the El Correo newspaper in Bilbao, Spain.